 Well, you’re in luck!
 As a wood expert, I’m ready to spill all the secrets and guide you through the process, ensuring you’ll be able to tackle this task with ease and confidence.
 So, don’t go anywhere – keep on scrolling to uncover all the tips and tricks you need!

 Is it Okay to Apply Polyurethane on Tacky Stained Surfaces?

-When you apply polyurethane coating on an oiled stain that’s still tacky, it won’t adhere properly and could result in an uneven finish.
-So, you must ensure the oil stain is completely dry before the polyurethane application.
+It’s important to note that when polyurethane is applied to an oil-based stain that’s still tacky, it tends not to adhere properly, potentially leading to an uneven finish.
+It’s crucial, therefore, to ensure the oil stain is completely dry before moving forward with the polyurethane application.